istmobiome/istmobiome-web/content/authors/jarrod-j-scott/_index.md

   icon_pack: ai
   link: https://orcid.org/0000-0001-9863-1318

-# Enter email to display Gravatar (if Gravatar enabled in Config)
+# Email for Contact widget or Gravatar
 email: ""

+# Highlight the author in author lists? (true/false)
+highlight_name: false

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.